Circus offensive: History

 Prior to Operation Barbarossa, the German invasion of the USSR, Air Chief Marshal Sir Charles Portal the Chief of the Air Staff directed Fighter and Bomber Commands to find a way to keep German fighters in western Europe rather than reinforce the Luftwaffe in eastern Europe.
 The resulting policy was to conduct Circus operations against industrial targets in the region of Bethune, Lille in north-east France; this might draw German fighter defences towards the area leaving the defences on the flanks weaker for unescorted bombers to make daylight attacks on Germany.
 At the same time night bombing operations would be made against the Ruhr industrial region.
 The Air Ministry directed the RAF that the purpose of Circuses would be destruction of the ground targets with German fighters as secondary priority.
 It soon became clear that unescorted daylight bombing was too risky and heavy bombers should be used on night operations only.
 Over six weeks RAF Fighter Command flew 8,000 sorties in support of 376 bomber sorties and a further 800 sorties on sweeps.
-Fighter Command was losing pilots and aircraft on operations over Europe but losses were lighter than during the Battle of Britain and aircraft losses were replaceable.
-In August, Circuses were flown with 2 Group and 5 Groups, Bomber Command.
+In August, Circuses were flown with 2 Group and 5 Group, Bomber Command.

+Fighter Command was losing pilots and aircraft on operations over Europe, but Douglas claimed that losses were lighter than during the Battle of Britain and aircraft losses were replaceable.
+In fact, the losses were actually higher and the results disappointing.
+During 1941, Fighter Command claimed to have destroyed 800 enemy aircraft for the loss of 462 fighter pilots; however, the actual number of German aircraft destroyed was only 183.
+Included in the lost RAF aircrew, killed or captured, were some of their most experienced officers; thirty flight lieutenants, twenty squadron leaders, six wing commanders and one group captain.
+Amongst them were some of the Fighter Command's most vaunted aces; Eric Lock killed in the Channel, Douglas Bader captured in northern France and Paddy Finucane killed in the Pas de Calais.
+Fighter Command found in 1941 that it was experiencing in the offensive all the same disadvantages that the Luftwaffe had experienced in 1940; operating at the limits of their range and over enemy territory so that shot-down pilots were captured rather than being able to rejoin their squadrons.
+Additionally the German commanders were free to choose which raids to challenge and which to ignore, since the bomber forces deployed by the RAF were rarely large enough to inflict critical damage.